 Travelling around China on your own is definitely not impossible, but it’s not going to be easy.
 But they say the best things in life don’t come easy though right?
 If it’s your first time travelling on your own, or maybe you just don’t want to worry about all the stress of organisiting a trip in the most efficient and cost effective way, then a group tour could be the best option for you.
 Now hear us out, group tours aren’t what they used to be, or at least, ours aren’t.
 Travelling with a group tour doesn’t mean you’re not solo backpacking anymore, you’ll just be travelling with a bunch of other solo backpackers!

 Even with China’s great transportation networks, it’s not always easy to organise a trip on your own, especially if you’re trying to stick to a budget and make sure you don’t miss anything off your list!
 At The Dragon Trip, our tours are created by a team of China experts who have all travelled around, lived in or are even from China, so you can take our word for it when we say we know what we’re doing.
 Group tours like ours can also offer things you wouldn’t necessarily have been able to do on your own, like camping on an unrestored section of the Great Wall, or take you to places you have never even heard of, like the Hakka roundhouses in Fujian!

 Want to find out more about our backpacking tours in China?
-From our 25-day China Loop to our 8-day Hong Kong to Chengdu Tour, we’ve got your covered.
+From our 26-day China Loop to our 9-day China tour, we’ve got your covered.
 Drop us a message in the chatbox below or send us an email at firstname.lastname@example.org to find out more!